 The Catapult Leases to own program does not charge any interest and will not be used to estimate the leasing payment.

 And as a customer, you only enter into a contract to buy a product lease with an option to own by accessing the Early Purchase Option or making all the payments for a lease to a holding on a schedule in the lease purchase contract.
 However, several factors are taken into account when calculating a leasing payment.
-These factors are the price of the goods for cash, the maximum period for which the client can take the goods on lease, the state in which the client lives, and the sales tax rate in the city/state.
+These factors are the price of the goods for cash, the maximum period for which the client can take the goods on the lease, the state in which the client lives, and the sales tax rate in the city/state.